article_detail

 Playa Lebeche is one of a series of narrow beaches fringing the central area of La Manga on the Mar Menor side and runs for 1,700 meters between kilometres 5 and 6.5 .

 As is typical of many of the Mar Menor beaches in this section of La Manga, it’s narrow - an average of only 10 metres wide - and as a result of this and the proximity of built-up areas it has high occupancy levels.
-However, the beach consists of fine sand and there is a pleasant view out to Isla Grosa, making it a very popular area in summer.
+However, the beach consists of fine sand and there is a pleasant view out to Isla Grosa, making it very popular in summer.

 Services include toilets, telephones, beach cleaning, bins, wooden walkways, beach bars ("chiringuitos"), lounger and sunshade hire and disabled access.
 There are also plenty of bars, shops and restaurants nearby.